Cherreads

 And she let him.

-Her body was tense—until it wasn't.
+Her body was tense—

 He didn't rush her.